 Stepparent Adoptions in Arizona

 Stepparent adoptions are common, but it does not take away from the true heartfelt value of the action.
-Stepping in as a new parent for a child could have a tremendous impact on that child’s life, and has the potential to allow the child to grow and be loved in an environment they may never seen the joy of experiencing.
+Stepping in as a new parent for a child could have a tremendous impact on that child’s lifeadoption attorneys in Mesa AZ.and has the potential to allow the child to grow and be loved in an environment they otherwise may have never had the joy of experiencing.
+If you are thinking about going though this process we recommend that you speak with one of our

 About Stepparent Adoptions in Arizona

 Arizona law recognizes spouses and domestic partners in stepparent adoptions.
-In these cases, birth parent still remains as the child’s legal parent, typically making the process easier.
+In these cases, the birth parent still remainsthe child’s legal parent, typically making the process easier.
 However, it is important to remember that any adoption is still a legal process and therefore must be handled with care to ensure it is done efficiently and effectively.
 You can also avoid future issues by making sure the adoption is legally sound.

 Stepparent adoptions may have their own complexities when issues involving the non-custodial parent arise.
 Typically, it is the spouse of the custodial parent who will wish to seek to adopt the child.
 While the custodial parent may give his or her consent, the non-custodial parent may object.
 Depending upon your particular case, there may be steps your family law attorney can take to ensure your adoption is successful even without the non-custodial parent’s consent.
 However, this will vary depending upon the circumstances and so it is important to find out more about your unique matter by consulting an attorney.